 Our goal is for your student to have choices.
 We know no one likes to apply just to be rejected, so developing a well balanced list is important.

 Your student works with us to convey their interests, academic fit, cultural fit, and financial fit.
-We do a series of interviews using proprietary tools we’ve developed to identify over 80 different criteria and their importance to your student.
-We use the criteria to recommend a bell curved, balanced list including statistically highly likely, likely, possible, reach, high reach and lottery schools.
+We do a series of interviews using using guided questions to identify over 80 different criteria and their importance to your student.
+We use the criteria to recommend a bell curved, balanced list including statistically highly likely, likely, possible, reach, high reach and unlikely schools.
 We put an emphasis on presenting schools where the odds are in your students favor, but respect your student’s desire to reach.

 Additionally, if desired, we identify at least one financial safety school, where your student is highly likely to be admitted and can afford without financial aid.